* Dollar hits seven-month high vs yen on BoJ speculation

 * Euro hits 6-1/2-month high versus yen

-* Euro pressured by Moody's cut to French credit rating
+* Euro pressured after Moody’s cuts French credit rating

 By Daniel Bases and Julie Haviv

-NEW YORK, Nov 20 (Reuters) - Expectations that Japan's central bank will be pushed to move aggressively to try to weaken the yen with looser monetary policy pulled the Japanese currency to seven-month lows against the U.S. dollar on Tuesday and nearly as low against the euro.
+NEW YORK, Nov 20 (Reuters) - The yen slid to seven-month lows against the U.S. dollar on Tuesday and fell nearly as low against the euro on expectations that Japan’s central bank will be pushed to move aggressively to try to weaken the yen with looser monetary policy.

-The euro's value against the greenback dropped modestly after an expected downgrade to France's sovereign credit rating late on Monday undercut optimism that euro zone ministers would release funds needed for Greece to pay its debt.
+The euro slipped against the greenback after a downgrade of France’s sovereign credit rating late on Monday, which had been expected, undercut optimism that euro-zone ministers would release funds needed for Greece to pay its debt.

 The U.S. dollar was up for a fifth consecutive session against the yen, rising 2.42 percent so far in November.
 This is a reflection of expectations that elections on Dec.
 16 will return a new government in Tokyo, one that could push the Bank of Japan toward more dramatic monetary stimulus.

 The dollar rose to 81.75 yen, its highest level since April 20.
-It last traded at 81.71, up 0.37 percent on the day, according to Reuters data.
+It last traded at 81.66, up 0.32 percent for the day, according to Reuters data.

 “And even if Bernanke comes out saying we are going to potentially buy more assets, it is interesting how dollar/yen is still holding up pretty well,” Kim said.

 The BOJ left interest rates unchanged at its latest policy meeting earlier on Tuesday, as expected.

 Shinzo Abe, the leader of Japan’s opposition Liberal Democratic Party and a frontrunner to win the election, has been pushing hard for more aggressive BOJ moves on easing monetary policy.